 With STAR Voting we could skip the low-turnout primary and just vote once in November.
 STAR Voting eliminates vote splitting and the spoiler effect, so it’s highly accurate with any number of candidates in the race.
 Skipping the primary would save taxpayers money, would save voters time, and the shorter campaign season would make it much more accessible for grassroots candidates to run for office.

-For situations were a primary is needed, such as partisan races and the presidential primary, STAR Voting can be used for both elections.
+For situations where a primary is needed, such as the presidential primary, STAR Voting can be used for both elections.